 But what if you don’t want to get rid of everything or don’t have time?
 No worries!
 If you don’t want to get rid of something because it has sentimental value, or you think it might be useful in the future, self storage may be the perfect place to store these items.
 You can securely lock away your items at a local storage facility and with 24 hour access, it’s almost like having an extra room away from home.

-If you’re living in Cambridgeshire, 1st Access offers both long and short-term self storage in Peterborough to help you when you’re moving in with your partner and need that little extra space.
+If you’re living in Cambridgeshire, 1st Access offers both long and short-term personal storage in Peterborough to help you when you’re moving in with your partner and need that little extra space.

 3. Rearrange your items